C2FO/vfs/docs/vfssimple.md

 ### Authentication and Options

-vfssimple is largely an example of how to initialize a set of backend filesystems.
+vfssimple is largely an example of how to initialize a set of backend file systems.
 It only provides a default initialization of the individual file systems.
 See backend docs for specific authentication info for each backend but generally speaking, most backends can use Environment variables to set credentials or client options.